thomas-crane/famebot/README.md

 #### Ticks between cluster scans
  + The number of ticks (NewTickPacket) which pass before the bot will evaluate player clusters again. *If your CPU isn't very good or KRelay is using a lot of memory with the bot enabled, try turning this up.*

+## Frequently Asked Questions and Common Problems
+Read through these questions before creating a new issue to see if there is already a solution to a problem.

+#### _The bot doesn't do anything when I press start_
+Make sure the bot is bound to the flash player.
+You can do this by typing `/bind` in game.
+The GUI will also display the current process which the bot is bound to.
+If this process is 'flash' or 'Adobe Flash Player' or something similar, it is probably correct.

+#### _The bot just spams 'No valid clusters', what do I do?_
+'No valid clusters' simply means the bot cannot find a suitable cluster of players to follow.
+Try turning the minimum players per cluster down, or the max distance between points up.

+#### _The bot just walks to the top left corner of the nexus_
+Make sure the camera angle is set to 0 degrees.
+If the camera is already on 0 degrees it is likely that the nexus has updated and the bot is using old location values.
+Submit an issue along the lines of 'Nexus positions need updating' for a fast response.

 ## Contributing
 #### Guidlines for contributing: